Merkle Tree

 Using Merkle trees:

-Verify Implementation: Ensure Merkle proof verification correct.
+Verify Implementation: Ensure Merkle proof verification is correct.

-Hash Function: Use secure hash function (SHA-256, Keccak).
+Hash Function: Use a secure hash function (SHA-256, Keccak).

 Proof Verification: Always verify Merkle proofs in production.